Ranidu LankageUNIVERSAL FUND MEMBER

 Ranidu's Story

 Ranidu joined Watsi on March 14th, 2017.
-Five years ago, Ranidu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ranidu's most recent donation supported Oliver, a 61-year-old farmer from Malawi, to fund breast cancer surgery.
+Six years ago, Ranidu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ranidu's most recent donation supported Saw, a 55-year-old father and refugee from Thailand, to fund hernia repair surgery.

 Impact